 What is Reiki?

-Reiki, pronounced RAY-key, is a non-manipulative, relaxation and self-healing technique.
-It is based upon the principle that your own natural healing processes can be directed, by means of the Reiki practitioners’ light hand placement on specific areas of the body.
-This light touch helps to facilitate the body’s “relaxation response” to help enhance your physical and emotional well-being.
-Healing happens from within us all, and Reiki can indeed help to activate this self-healing process!
+Reiki, pronounced RAY-key, is a non-manipulative, deeply relaxing, self-healing technique.
+It is based upon the principle that your own natural healing process can be directed or energized, by means of the Reiki practitioners’ light hand placement on specific areas of the body.
+This light touch helps to facilitate the body’s own “relaxation response” to help enhance your physical and emotional well-being.
+Healing happens from within us all, and Reiki can indeed help to activate this self-healing process.

 As your certified Master Reiki provider, I will place my hands either above or when given permission, directly on particular areas of the body: head, shoulders, upper chest just below hollow at base of throat, abdomen, hands, knees and feet.
 When chosen, direct hand placement is done ever so gently, with no movement.
 Please keep in mind, this is not a massage.
 You are fully clothed and can choose to lie down comfortably and well supported on a massage table, or remain seated in a chair.
 Your comfort is key!

-Reiki is also widely offered at many hospitals all across the country, but more locally at Brigham and Women's, Mass General, Dana Farber, and at Southern NH Hospital, just to name a few.
+Reiki is currently offered at many hospitals all across the country, but more locally at Brigham and Women's, Mass General, Dana Farber, and at Southern NH Hospital, just to name a few.

 What should I expect during a typical Mindful Presence Reiki session?

-Please try to arrive 5 to 10 minutes ahead of scheduled session time as it gives you time to settle in, use the rest room and be ready to start on time.
-Check in at reception when you arrive.
-I prefer cash/checks, but can also take credit cards.
-You can pay in advance, before we start or at the conclusion of your session.
+Please try to arrive about 5 to 10 minutes ahead of scheduled session time as it gives you time to settle in, use the rest room and be ready to start on time.
+Check in at reception when you arrive if I am not there to greet you directly.

-You can choose to have some soft instrumental background music playing or not, or have the room gently infused with essential oils to help you unwind during your session: scent choices are lavender for calm/relaxation, lemongrass for mental clarity/positivity, rose for emotional/hormonal balance.
-If you are pregnant or epileptic, please avoid all essential oils or scents during your session.
-Room is scent free as I use an air diffuser only during Reiki sessions which is important for anyone who is scent sensitive.
+You can choose to have some soft instrumental background music playing or not, or have the room gently infused with essential oils to help you unwind during your session.
+I have an array of wonderful scents to choose from, but please keep in mind, if you are pregnant or epileptic, please avoid all essential oils or scents during your session as they can be potential triggers.
+I only use an essential oil diffuser during Reiki sessions, and clean it after each use, which is important for anyone who is scent sensitive.
+Please notify/text me directly if you are sensitive to scents, after booking your appointment, as I can also air out the room prior to your arrival, especially if a client has used the diffuser in the room before your session.

 After settling you in, making sure you are comfortable and answering any questions you might have, there is little talking during a Mindful Presence Reiki session, unless you choose to include some gently guided meditation.
 (See the SERVICES tab for further details) However, should you need anything, please ask as your comfort is key.
-The restroom is located right next to the Reiki room and you should try to use it before the session starts, but can use it at any time during the session if you need to do so as well.
+The restroom is located right next to the Reiki room and you are welcome to use it before, during, or after your session.

 When your session has ended you take your time getting up, and some water will be waiting for you to drink.
 Use the rest room if needed and take time for you!
 I always allow an added 30 minutes between bookings so you never feel rushed and giving us time to talk both before and after your session starts.
 That is most important to me, as it is important for you.
 This is YOUR time!